cheezos/raycaster-js/README.md

 # Javascript Raycaster

-A simple raycaster using Javascript, PixiJS and Electron.
+Doom-style raycaster in Javascript using PixiJS and Electron.

 ### Setup